Ra'ad (anti-ship missile): Development

 During the Iran-Iraq War, China supplied Iran with numerous types of missile which included two variants of the Silkworm anti-ship missile, the HY-2 and HY-4.
-Prior to the post-war period, Iran's military was heavily dependent on foreign weaponry supplied mainly by the United Kingdom and the United States of America.
+Prior to the post-war period, Iran's military was heavily dependent on foreign weaponry supplied mainly by the United Kingdom and the United States.
 In order to achieve independence and reduce foreign expenditure in the arms sphere, Iran engaged in a campaign of reverse engineering and producing any weaponry it possessed.
 The Ra'ad was one of the weapons which Iran reverse engineered.

 The Silkworm variant which the Ra'ad is based on exactly is unknown and disputed.
 However, some sources state that it is based on the HY-2 and others stating that it is based on the HY-4.

 It is unknown when the development stage began but it is known that the full production of the missile began in January 2004.

 The Ra’ad was successfully test fired on 7 February 2007.
-This was confirmed by then Deputy Air Force Commander Ali Fadavi who said: “We have successfully test fired a cruise missile called SSN4, or Raad, hitting targets 300 kilometres away in the Sea of Oman and northern Indian Ocean.”
+This was confirmed by then Deputy Air Force Commander Ali Fadavi who said: "We have successfully test fired a cruise missile called SSN4, or Raad, hitting targets 300 kilometres away in the Sea of Oman and northern Indian Ocean".